JasonLiu1229/University-Vault/DS/Session/Session 3.md

 #### Data multi-tenancy
 ![[Pasted image 20240303143314.png]]
 Same application + different conditions on the data

+**Data multi-tenancy** involves sharing a single instance of a database across multiple tenants.
+Each tenant's data is logically isolated to ensure privacy and security.
 #### Application multi-tenancy
 ![[Pasted image 20240303143330.png]]
 Tenant-configured applications

+**Application multi-tenancy** involves a single instance of an application serving multiple tenants.
+The application is designed to handle requests from different tenants and provide a customized experience based on the tenant.
 ## Is SOA dead?
 **Disclaimer**
 - Distributed computing is a fast evolving world